HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/scenario_app/hello_world_cmsis_dsp/how_to_use_cmsis_dsp.md

 - Compile the firmware
 - Generate firmware image file
 - Flash the firmware to Grove Vision AI V2.
-You can reference the part of [Flash Image Update at Linux Environment](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2?tab=readme-ov-file#flash-image-update-at-linux-environment)
+You can reference the part of [Flash Image Update at Linux Environment by python code](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2?tab=readme-ov-file#flash-image-update-at-linux-environment-by-python-code)
 - Press `reset` button on the Grove Vision AI V2, and the you will see the result on the terminal.
     ![alt text](../../../../images/cmsis_dsp_1.png)
 - This example uses cmsis-dsp library to calculate the average of an array.